 You may also have SMEs hiding in the shadows.
 No doubt your managers and leaders will be considered experts in their disciplines, but there are always those in waiting who can bring new perspectives and critical skills from prior roles.
 There’s also the added benefit of saving on fees or stricter time constraints that external SMEs usually have, and the trust and confidence you convey when you spotlight internal talent.

 Why would you need a subject matter expert?

 Subject matter experts are vital to helping understand a topic or solving a problem where general knowledge is insufficient.
 Let’s break it down again.

-- An SME offers expertise, experience and influence (see above).
+- A subject matter expert offers expertise, experience and influence (see above).

-- They’ll likely have contacts to other specialists, either in their field or adjacent ones, who can offer further expertise.
+- They’ll likely have contacts to other professionals and specialists, either in their field or adjacent ones, who can offer further expertise.

 - They offer a supreme quality of knowledge transfer.

 Combined, these three benefits not only offer more relevant and accurate information to your employees, but it gives your organisation’s services or products heightened credibility and competitiveness.